 Hi, my name is Cole and I failed my PMP Exam.

-I know that many other people are planning to take their PMP exam, and maybe you’re one of them, which is why I want to share my experience.
-Here’s why I blame Covid-19 for making me fail my exam.
+I know that many other people are planning to take their PMP exam before it changes in January, and maybe you’re one of them, which is why I want to share my experience.
+Here’s why I blame COVID-19 for making me fail my exam.
 Take the raw data as you will.

 #1.
 I was told we could write things down.
 When you take the PMP Exam in a properly proctored venue, part of the deal is that you are given a piece of paper or whiteboard/ laminate paper so that you can write things down.
 That piece of paper was a huge part of my strategy for passing this test.
 I had all these great acronyms in my head that I had memorized to help me keep processes straight.
 But because I was taking the test from home, there was no paper or pencil allowed.
 At all.
 Withholding that coveted piece of paper from me was like taking the force away from Luke.
 How is Luke supposed to defeat Vader without the Force?

 Instead they gave me this little onscreen calculator and this little onscreen comment box that reset with every question.
 That’s right.
 So after I painfully type my notes into this comment box as a sad replacement for the paper and pencil I really want, as soon as I submit my answer, all of that disappears so it’s not available to me for any subsequent questions.
 Are you going to take the lightsaber away from Luke after his first fight and make him go find another?

 Do I sound like I’m whining?
 I really didn’t want to be a whiner.
 You know what I wanted?
 To be able to use paper and pencil on the PMP exam!